robertluwang/hands-on-ai/gemini-api-demo/gemini-api-demo.md

     [index: 0
     content {
       parts {
-        text: "Please provide me with the prompt you\'d like me to evaluate.
-I can help you determine if it\'s questionable and offer suggestions for improvement. \n\nI understand that you might be hesitant to share a prompt that you think could be problematic.
-Rest assured, I\'m here to help you understand the potential issues and find safe and ethical alternatives. \n\nLet\'s work together to make sure your prompt is respectful, responsible, and aligns with ethical guidelines. \n"
+        text: "Please provide me with the prompt you\'d like me to respond to.
+I\'m happy to help, but I need to know what you\'re asking! \n\nOnce you share the prompt, I can analyze it and determine if it\'s something I can appropriately respond to. \n\nI\'m here to provide helpful and harmless information, so don\'t hesitate to ask me anything! \n"
       }
       role: "model"
     }